 For someone on the business long enough, most things are pretty much the same most of the time: you have a list with values and with some of them do something (Example: MapReduce pattern) or a HTML form with a bunch of fields and we have to validated them (as Angular does really well), … For all the exception highlighters out there (guys who always highlight the exceptions about what you say), I emphasize it’s most of the time.
 Big percentage of our time is solving the same problems, but with a twist.

 When we start using a new programming language, we will most likely solve a similar problem to one we already solved before.
 The only new challenge is the language.
-There should be no surprise to how well we do, be there is.
+There should be no surprise to how well we do.
 We are mesmerized and taken to believe we already master it.
 And it gets worst as experience grows.

 The devil is on the details